-The global economy was still weak in 2013.
-Business environment was generally cautious in the year on the consequent impact of euro zone debts crisis, the sluggish economy of USA and the slowdown in certain large developing countries like China and India.
+The global economy was full of challenges and still weak in 2015, particularly the euro zone and developing nations.
+The collapse of the commodities price particularly cruel oil has bad economic impact on the oil producing countries.
+As such, business environment was generally cautious in the year on the consequent impact of sluggish economy of the euro zone and the continued slowdown in certain large developing countries like China.
 This had resulted in certain negative impact on some local companies exporting their products to those affected countries.